 Pets without the tattoo or chip will not be allowed to enter any E.U. country

 If a pet arrives in a E.U. country without the tattoo or chip, the government of that country will either send the pet back to the U.S. or possibly destroy the pet

 * European Union (E.U.) countries include Austria, Belgium, Bulgaria, Cyprus, Czech Republic, Denmark, Estonia, Finland, France, Germany, Greece, Hungary, Ireland, Italy, Latvia, Lithuania, Luxembourg, Malta, Poland, Portugal, Romania, Slovakia, Slovenia, Spain, Sweden, the Netherlands and the United Kingdom.

 Additional restriction for travel from / to the United Kingdom

-American Airlines will only accept pets (cats and dogs only) for travel from the United Kingdom to the U.S. American Airlines does not accept pets to the UK.
-Only pets that will remain permanently in the U.S. can be transported from the U.K.
+American Airlines will only accept pets (cats and dogs only) for travel from the United Kingdom to the U.S. and beyond.
+As American Airlines does not accept pets to the UK, only pets that will remain permanently in the U.S. can be transported from the U.K.